Kerrington-Harvey/chargeback-workflow/README.md

 # Chargeback & Dispute Management Framework

-Chargeback and dispute response framework designed as the founding Fraud Operations Manager at Custie, a B2B/B2C pet-care platform.
+Chargeback and dispute response framework designed as the founding Fraud Operations Manager at Custie, a technology platform.
 Built in preparation for transaction-scale operations using Stripe as the payment processor.

 ## Documents